 Many FBI agents are highly trained in negotiation strategies.
 While we may never be in such a high-risk situation as an FBI agent, we can still use their strategies to master social situations and negotiate for what we want and need.
-Read on for a few negotiation strategies that could transform your life.
+Read on for a few tricks that could transform your life.

 Negotiation isn’t necessarily manipulative or only used when dealing with someone dangerous or unsound.
 We can use effective negotiation techniques to help ensure good resolution for everyone involved.

-Whether you are negotiating with your boss or a toddler, give these tricks a try.
+Whether you are negotiating with your boss or a toddler, give these negotiation strategies a try.

 1. Use active listening

 You will get the best out of your negotiation if you show that you are listening carefully to the other person.
 Let them know you are paying attention by leaning towards them, nodding, and saying things such as “yes,” or “I see”.

 Avoid interrupting the other person at this stage and let them have their say.
 They will gradually begin to open up and reveal more information which will be useful to you in moving the negotiation forward.

 Also, avoid disagreeing or contradicting them.
 This will make them defensive and slow down the progress of the negotiation.
 Find out all you can about how they feel and how they see the problem before you start thinking about a response.